torbjorn/File-Copy-NoClobber/README.md

 with this filehandle and passed to `File::Copy::copy`.

 The counter inserted to filenames is currently hardcoded to `" (%02d)"`.

+It returns the filename written to or undef if unsuccesful.

 ## move( $from, $to )